-The lawyer, Matthew Powers, told U.S. Circuit Judge Richard A. Posner in Chicago today that his client isn’t interested in royalty payments as remedy for infringement by Motorola, a unit of Google Inc. (GOOG) Nor is Apple trying to block the sales of the Motorola Mobility phones, he said.
+The lawyer, Matthew Powers, told U.S. Circuit Judge Richard A. Posner in Chicago today that his client isn’t interested in royalty payments as remedy for infringement by Motorola, a unit of Google Inc. (GOOG:US) Nor is Apple trying to block the sales of the Motorola Mobility phones, he said.

 “We’re not saying, ‘Block all sales,’” Powers said.
 “We’re saying, ‘Don’t infringe.’”